jarviscanada/jarvis_data_eng_TomiAina/linux_sql/README.md

-# Design and Implementation of an MVP for a Linux Cluster Team
+# Linux Cluster Monitoring Agent

 # Introduction
 The project aims to design and implement a Minimum Viable Product (MVP) to help the Jarvis Linux Cluster Administration (LCA) team meet their requirements.
 The LCA team manages the Linux cluster of 10 servers running on CentOS 7.